VoidOne-App/VoidOne/README.md

 ---

-# 📦 Release Packaging
+# 📦 Packaging

 ## Windows

-Qt's `windeployqt` can be used to deploy the Qt runtime alongside a Windows build.
+Qt's `windeployqt` can be used to deploy required Qt runtime components alongside a Windows build.

 Example: